Managing social-related risks and impacts

 • Cumulative effects of company and/or industry activities.

 To support our BUs in operationalizing our Stakeholder Engagement Principles, we provide Social Performance Guidance with recommended internal processes and external engagement to understand and address stakeholder priorities.
-Based on this guidance, each BU manages its own social risks, priorities and regulatory requirements, enabling tailored, region-specific business goals to address unique challenges and opportunities.
+Based on this guidance, each BU manages local social risks, priorities and regulatory requirements, enabling tailored, region-specific business goals to address unique challenges and opportunities.

 Stakeholder Engagement Principles Social Performance Guidance